NarcolepticFrog/RedstoneMultimeter/Readme.md

 scheduling of events within a single gametick.

 When a meter is placed on a block that gets pushed by a piston, the meter moves too.
-This makes it possible to
+This makes it possible to use meters in mechanisms that move, like flying machines.

 ## Installation Instructions